Leaf-Agriculture/docs/docs/configurations_overview.md

 #### enableOutsideFieldGeojson
 Machine files can have points outside the field boundaries, these points are normally discarded when creating a Field Operation with the [`splitOperationsByField`][14] configuration enabled.
 If set to `true`, this configuration will allow fetch the points, for each machine file, not considered in any Field Operation for a Leaf user.
 The default value is `false`.
 A list of all files with points outside boundaries can be fetched using the [outsideFieldGeoJSON endpoint][15].

+#### enableOperationsSession
+If  set to `true`, it enables a new view of the field operation data, compiled by operator, implement and machines used in the operation.
+The information can be accessed in the [field operation session endpoint][17].
+The default is `false`.

 ### Synchronization